First8/jenkins-workflow-plugin-workshop/TUTORIAL.md

 **Note**: If you are running CloudBees Jenkins Enterprise 14.11 or later, you already have Pipeline (plus additional associated features).

-If you want to play with Pipeline without installing Jenkins separately (or accessing your production system), try running the [Docker demo](demo/README.md).
+We will play with Pipeline without installing Jenkins separately and run the [Docker demo](DEMO.md).

+_Windows?
+Je vindt je Jenkins waarschijnlijk op http://192.168.99.100:8080/manage ._

 # Creating a Pipeline